TBFY/Data-Comparison-Components/README.md

 ## Info

-This Repository is included in the works of [copin-compra-publica-inclusive](https://github.com/TBFY/copin-compra-publica-inclusive)
+This repository contains the development done by Oesía for Task “2.5 Data comparison components”

 ## Basic Overview